 In the current article we present a method to recover a time-homogeneous local volatility function from perpetual American option prices.
 More precisely, we assume that perpetual put option prices are observed for all different values of the strike price, and we derive a time-homogeneous stock price process for which theoretical option prices coincide with the observed ones.

-No-arbitrage enforces some fundamental convexity and monotonicity conditions on the put prices, and if these fail then no model can support the observed prices.
-If the observed put prices are smooth then we can use the theory of differential equations to determine a diffusion process for which the theoretical perpetual put prices agree with the observed prices, and our key contribution in this case is to give an expression for the diffusion co-efficient of the underlying model in terms of the put prices.
-(It turns out that this expression uniquely determines the volatility co-efficient at price levels below the current stock price, but the volatility function is undetermined above the current stock price level, except through a single integral condition.)
-The key idea is to construct a dual function to the perpetual put price, and then the diffusion co-efficient can be found easily by taking derivatives of this dual.
+No-arbitrage enforces some fundamental convexity and monotonicity conditions on the put prices, and if these fail, then no model can support the observed prices.
+If the observed put prices are smooth, then we can use the theory of differential equations to determine a diffusion process for which the theoretical perpetual put prices agree with the observed prices, and our key contribution in this case is to give an expression for the diffusion coefficient of the underlying model in terms of the put prices.
+It turns out that this expression uniquely determines the volatility coefficient at price levels below the current stock price, but there is some freedom in the choice of the volatility function above the current stock price level.
+The key idea is to construct a dual function to the perpetual put price, and then the diffusion coefficient can be easily found by taking derivatives of this dual.

-The second contribution of this paper is to give time-homogeneous models which are consistent with a given set of perpetual put prices, even when those put prices are not twice differentiable or not strictly convex (in the continuation region where it is not optimal to exercise immediately).
-Again the key is the dual function, coupled with a change of scale and a time-change.
-We give a construction of a time-homogeneous process consistent with put prices, which we assume to satisfy the no-arbitrage conditions, but otherwise has no regularity properties.
+The second contribution of this paper is to give time-homogeneous models which are consistent with a given set of perpetual put prices, even when those put prices are not twice differentiable or not strictly convex in the continuation region where it is not optimal to exercise immediately or not strictly convex in the continuation region.
+Again, the key is the dual function, coupled with a change of scale and a time change.
+We give a construction of a time-homogeneous process consistent with put prices, which we assume to satisfy the no-arbitrage conditions, but which otherwise has no regularity properties.